nisennenmondai is the japanese punk rock trio turning pop music on its head

 Zaikawa: We met and formed in 1999 when we were all in the same music club at university.
 When we were thinking about what to name the band, another friend in the same club suggested "Nisennenmondai" (which translates as Y2K Bug), which seemed topical at the time.
 We didn't think too deeply about it, but it struck a chord with all three of us, and so we decided to make it our band name.
 We've been an instrumental band ever since we first started.

-How has your musical style evolved since the time you formed to the present day?
+How has your musical style evolved since then?

 Takada: In the beginning, we'd often watch a really great noise band at our music club.
 That was the first time we'd heard noise, too.
 Hearing it made us think, "Hey, we could do that," and it led to the three of us going to the studio.